ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/03b-dijkstras-algorithm.md

 ### Optimizing Dijkstra's algorithm

-There are several optimizations to Dijkstra's, involving keeping the agenda smaller.
+There are several optimisations to Dijkstra's, involving keeping the agenda smaller.
 Consider when we visit $F$ in the example in Figure @fig:GraphDijkstra1.
 We have already found a path of cost $8$ to $C$ (`[A,B,C]`), yet we add an inferior path to the agenda (`[A,B,F,C]` at cost $10$).
 When we eventually process that path,